A halting Biden tries to confront Trump at debate but stirs Democratic panic about his candidacy

 Said Van Jones, another Democratic strategist, on CNN: “He did not do well at all.”

+Rosemarie DeAngelis, a Democrat who watched the debate at a party in South Portland, Maine, said she felt Biden gave the right answers to Trump but “didn’t have the spark that we needed tonight.”

+“That’s going to be the challenge going forward.
+This is only June, this is the first, but can he sustain?” she said.
+"That is going to be the challenge.”

-Vice President Kamala Harris, speaking on the network afterward, sought to defend the president's performance while acknowledging the criticism.
+Vice President Kamala Harris, speaking on CNN afterward, sought to defend the president's performance while acknowledging the criticism.

 “There was a slow start, but there was a strong finish,” she said.

-Biden began the night with a raspy voice and a halting delivery as he tried to defend his economic record and criticize Trump.
+Biden began the night with a hoarse voice as he tried to defend his economic record and criticize Trump.
 A person familiar with the matter said Biden was suffering from a cold during the debate, adding that he tested negative for COVID-19.

 Biden appeared to lose his train of thought while giving one answer, drifting from an answer on tax policy to health policy, at one point using the word “COVID,” and then saying, “excuse me, with, dealing with,” and he trailed off again.